- Recently we attended a play date with the parent's group a friend of mine

 would never intentionally exclude a child for any reason and cannot understand

-• I fear the age limit was set due to fear of Ashton's high-energy.
+anyone that would. - I fear the age limit was set due to fear of Ashton's high-energy.
 This now seems to exclude Ashton from most activities, as I cannot find a parent with a child his age that is not working during the times we have free.
 I fear that he is now excluded from the core of the group who's one member stated "A great support structure for parents with kids to reassure them they are not alone."
 Ironically I now feel very alone and more isolated than ever, particularly since I still have not had any communication to see how we liked

 our first visit to the group from the organizer, my friend, A, who hosted the